dcarbone/ci-asset-manager/README.md

 config parameter described below.

 The second parameter is a boolean flag that will tell asset manager if you explicitly want this asset to be minified or not.

+The third parameter is an array of key=>value attributes that you wish to be added to the output.

 Further minification details below.